 Measure Details How did you spend your service pupil premium allocation last academic year?
-We have a pastoral support worker who is dedicated to the emotional well-being of service children.
-We run clubs where children can get together and talk about their unique experiences as well as take part in arts and crafts.
+We approach the planning and spending of our Service Pupil Premium by applying the same 3-tiered approach as explained above.
+The majority of the funding in 2021/22 was spent on strategies and resources to improve first quality teaching, particularly in phonics and reading.
+Additional funding was used for extra support in classrooms and a pastoral support worker who is dedicated to the emotional well-being of service children.
+Other funding was utilised for classroom resources, supplementing trips and resources for clubs.
 What was the impact of that spending on service pupil premium eligible pupils?
-All children were monitored closely during school closures.
-Pupils benefited from targeted academic support and well-being support was put in place.
+Children benefited from targeted academic support and well-being support.